Melorix Medical

 250M

-people in the U.S. suffer from lymphedema, the main treatment options are limited to costly and cumbersome compression garments [2]
+10 million people in the U.S. suffer from lymphedema, with the main treatment options limited to costly and cumbersome compression garments [7].

 7M

-cases in the U.S. are caused by cancer treatments that damage the lymphatic system [1]
+7 million cases in the U.S. are caused by cancer treatments that damage the lymphatic system [1].

 Stages of Lymphedema